- NSLSC Repayment Presentation

 It is time to start repaying your loan if you have graduated from your studies, have transferred to part-time studies, or are taking a break from your studies that will last longer than 6 months.
 In all three cases, you must begin repaying your student loan six months after you stop attending school on a full-time basis.

 Grace Period: The 6 month period immediately following the end of your full time studies.
-During this time, no interest will accrue on the Ontario portion of your student loan, nor will you be obligated to make payments.
+During this time, interest will be charged on the Ontario portion of your student loan, however you will not be obligated to make payments.
+This interest will be added to your loan principal (the balance of money that you borrow).

 Consolidation Date: The first day of the seventh month following the month you ceased to be a full time student.
 On this day, all of your outstanding loans are consolidated.

-Consolidated Student Loan Agreement: A document mailed to you, 6-8 weeks before the end of your grace period, by the National Student Loan Service Centre which outlines;
+Consolidated Student Loan Agreement: A document mailed to you, 6-8 weeks before the end of your grace period, by the National Student Loan Service Centre which outlines your;

-- Your repayment term (how long it will take you to repay your loan)
+- repayment term (how long it will take you to repay your loan)

 The provincial and federal portions of your loan will accumulate different amounts of interest during repayment.